-I would like to extend my deepest thanks to all of the Targeting Excellence sponsors, the board, and all committees.
-The beginning of 2020 has been historical, but even through uncertain times, Targeting Excellence is still committed to helping students like myself prepare for a future in agriculture.
+I would like to extend my deepest thanks to all of the Targeting Excellence Sponsors, Board, and Committees.
+This past year has been historical, but even through uncertain times, Targeting Excellence is still committed to helping students like myself prepare for a future in agriculture.

 Agriculture is an industry that will only become more important moving into the future and I’m excited and motivated to be an impactful force.
 The work that Targeting Excellence is doing is pivotal to the success of so many students like myself, thank you!